radiantlogic-v8/documentation-eoc/documentation/role-based-permission/role-based-permissions.md

 ## Environment administrator

 An Environment administrator is granted permission to access all operations and views for the environments they have been assigned to.
-They can modify their own details but cannot view or update the details of other users.

 From the Environment Operations Center home page, the Environment Administrator can view and access operations for all of the environments they have been assigned to.